IBM/aspera-cli/docs/README.erb.md

 Options may have a (hard coded) default value.

 Options can be placed anywhere on command line and are evaluated in order.
-Usually the last value evaluated overrides previous values, but some options are cumulative, e.g. `ts`.
+Usually the last value evaluated overrides previous values, but some options are cumulative, for example, `ts`.

 Options are typically optional: to change the default behavior.
 But some are mandatory, so they can be placed in a configuration file, for example: connection information.